 Here's what you'll need to know:

-As mentioned earlier, U.S. citizens enjoy visa-free traveling to 26 European member countries in the Schengen Area.
+U.S. citizens enjoy visa-free traveling to 26 European member countries in the Schengen Area.
 This means that American travelers can travel to any one of the 26 European member countries for 90 days.
 The purpose can either be for business or short-term tourism but may not exceed a travel time of 90 days in a 180-day period.

 Although U.S. residents can also enjoy visa-free travel to the Schengen Area, it may change depending on their country of origin.
 For example, perhaps you are from one of the European countries that have established visa-free regimes with the E.U.
 In that case, you do not need to apply for a Schengen Visa.
 On the other hand, if you are a U.S. resident but are from a country that has not established a visa-free regime with the E.U.
 In that case, you must apply for a Schengen Visa before entering the Schengen area.